Nordic ACC Championship 2012

 (b) Assignments will be based on the ranking available at 12:00 the following race day, regardless of protests or requests for redress not yet decided.

-(c) A participant who does not show up for racing without informing the RC by posting on the notice board in the forum, or frequently cause extraordinary lag effects, will not be assigned to fleets in the remaining of the series.
+(c) A participant who does not show up for racing without informing the RC by posting on the notice board in the forum, or frequently cause extraordinary lag effects, may not be assigned to fleets in the remaining of the series.

 (d) A participant who does not show up in time for racing on the first race day without notice, will be replaced by a reserve skipper, in the order specified on the notice board in the forum.

-5.4 (a) Twenty boats will be assigned to Gold final-series, on the basis of their ranks in the qualifying-series.
+5.4 (a) Twenty boats will be assigned to the Gold final-series, on the basis of their ranks in the qualifying-series.
 The non-qualified boats are not going into silver fleets etc. Finalists, who are not present within 21:05 for race F1, will be permanently replaced by reserves who are stand-by, in the order of their ranking.

 (b) Any recalculation of qualifying-series ranking after boats have been assigned to final-series fleets will not affect the assignments, except that a redress decision may promote a boat to the Gold final-series.